Why Choose a Mobile Service?

-Regular clients with recurring appointments can expect an email, call, or text to confirm your appointment when your pet is due.
+Regular clients with recurring appointments can expect an email, call, or text to confirm your appointment when your pet is due, when requested.
 You can leave payment, or have a card on file.
 I have clients whom I never need to contact, as they are just on my schedule.
 I only see them if they happen to be home.
 This makes it easy for me to give clients with time constraints the times and dates they need.

 I make it as easy and painless as possible to make sure your best friend is always taken care of.

 In general I service the area between Burlingame and Menlo Park.
 I go as far west as eastern Woodside.
 Please contact me to make sure you are in my service area.
 I do not travel to San Francisco, nor do I go over the bridges to the east or north bay.
 I do not go over the hill to the coast, nor do I travel to Portola Valley.

 Appointments outside an area in which I am working in any given day may be subject to a charge for extra driving time.

 How much notice do you need before scheduling appointments?

 Most appointments can be made a few days in advance.
 Occasionally I can fit you in the next day.
 Same day and next day appointments are extremely rare.